dcasota/photonos-scripts/README.md

 In some situation an alternative functionality method  or a side-by-side installation could be useful.
 There are few approaches.
 The following overview helps to choose the appropriate solution.
 - Download and install PowerShell Core and PowerCLI.
 Simply do not use built-in functions.
-- use a tool from the Microsoft open source Nuget ecosystem to provide more lowlevel compatibility
+- More lowlevel compatibility, eg. use a tool from the Microsoft open source Nuget ecosystem
 - use a Dockerfile with builtin another linux distro

 ![Status Nov19](https://github.com/dcasota/photonos-scripts/blob/master/Status_Nov19.png)